coldr3ality/ICEPack/README.md

 	DYNAMIC ENUMERATION
 	Any sparse array compression technique which omits nulls makes the obvious unfortunate tradeoff of recovering space while sacrificing the implicit identity of the element index— the most characteristic property of arrays.

-	The solution applied here is to regressively quantize the truth vector namespace into a modulus gradient, storing summative values in the conveniently freed up allocation space for each combined unit key, which can be atomically updated by setters as the structure changes, and efficiently summed by getters to compute the sort order of sparse keys on demand.
+	The solution applied here is to regressively quantize the truth vector as a modulus gradient, storing summative modulus values in the freed up allocation space for each quantized unit key, which are atomically updated by setters during mutation, and efficiently summed by getters to compute the sort order of sparse keys on demand.

 	So, to reiterate: